Top Growth Hacking Metrics: How to Measure the Success Efforts

 Having your business grow exponentially within the first months of operation is a dream come true for every entrepreneur.
 Chances are, you already have a game plan to attain sustainable growth and drive constant audience engagement.
 You also have a strategic growth hacking plan, but unlike marketing campaigns, you need to identify the metrics that inform business growth.

-Growth hacking often has very clear KPIs, most of which are related to the marketing funnel.
+Growth hacking often has very clear Key Performance Indicators (KPIs), most of which are related to the marketing funnel.
 Without solid tracking and monitoring, you may never know whether your tactics are working or need further optimization.

 A one-size fit’s all approach doesn’t work for growth hacking, but here are the metrics you should pay attention to.

 1. Awareness Stage

 At this stage, you should be focusing on the brand-building elements of your growth hacking strategy.
 The KPIs that should guide you include: